 Athlete Representative election result: Hunter Scott was voted in as the athlete representative for the upcoming year.

-Board election results: Dessa Reimer and Molly Frobouck were re-elected for a two-year term.
+Board election results: Dessa Reimer and Molly Frobouck were re-elected for a two-year term starting January 1, 2023.
 Dessa will remain in the position of president and Molly as vice-president.

 Fall session kick off: 81 swimmers registered for the Fall swim session.